mooromets/handicap/README.md

 # handicap
-Football results' review with a little help of math
+Football results' review with a little help from math